-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, and Dukes County Contributory Retirement System schedules - Town's proportionate share of the net pension liability, and Town's contribution, Other Postemployment Benefit schedules - Town's Net OPEB Liability and Related Ratios, Town's contributions, and Investment Return, and notes to required supplementary information on pages 3 - 9, 59 - 60, 61 - 63 and 64 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, and Dukes County Contributory Retirement System schedules - Town's proportionate share of the net pension liability, and Town's contribution, Other Postemployment Benefit schedules - Town's Net OPEB Liability and Related Ratios, Town's contributions, and Investment Return, and notes to required supplementary information on pages 3 - 9, 58 - 59, 60 - 62 and 63 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.